Are Smoky Summers the New Normal?

-Last year, we had to worry about smoke from wildfires in our state and across the region.
+Last year—in 2017—we had to worry about smoke from wildfires in our state and across the region.
 The same is true this year.
 August has become wildfire season.
 This new normal is not just for Washington.
 A quick look at the U.S. Forest Service Interactive Wildfire Map shows dozens of wildfires across the West Coast.

 In Western Washington, off-shore wind usually keeps wildfire smoke away from us.
 But sometimes—as we’ve seen recently—the weather and mountains work to trap smoky air right on top of us.

 Just like you check the weather forecast to decide whether you need an umbrella or sunglasses (or, in some cases, both!), you should also get in the habit of checking the air quality every day.
 In the winter months, Pierce County can have poor air quality because of wood-burning stoves.
 In the summer months, ozone and wildfire smoke pose problems.
 You can:

 - Get updates on recommended activity levels based on air quality.

 - Monitor the air pollution monitor closest to you.

 - Shop for a high efficiency particulate air (HEPA) filter if someone in your home has asthma, chronic obstructive pulmonary disease (COPD), or a history of heart disease or stroke.

 - Make your own air filter with a box fan and about $25 in supplies if you can’t afford a HEPA filter.